ianhyzy/blog.ian.gay/_posts/2019-05-30-home-automation.md

   database_path: /config/zigbee.db
 ```

 After doing this and performing a reboot of Home Assistant, you should see the zha.permit and zha.remove under the "Services" menu and in the Settings page.
-Put your lights into pairing mode, and then click call service.
+Put your lights into pairing mode, and then click `call service`.
 They should flash to confirm the pairing.

 ### Grouping Lights
 You'll likely want to [group lights into rooms](https://www.home-assistant.io/integrations/light.group/).
 You'll need to specify the entity names of the things you're grouping in your `config.yaml`.
 My groups look like this (I mix and match brands of lights):